Pregnancy During The Time of Coronavirus

 If your due date is approaching, there are some precautions you can take to make sure delivery goes as smoothly as possible:

 - Learn the COVID-19 contingency plans of your care providers

 - Keep up with news and alerts from the hospital or birth center at which you plan to deliver

 - Create a backup plan that covers the possibility of “birthing in place” (i.e., staying where you are, usually at home, to give birth)

 - Remember to check with your pediatrician, since after your baby is born you will need to schedule a visit

 Also, keep in mind that pregnant women have altered immune systems, which can leave them at a higher risk for severe complications if exposed to viruses like the flu.
 Some respiratory illnesses can also cause critical illness in very young babies.
 However, based on available data, neither of these patterns have been seen so far with Covid-19.

-Click here for the CDC’s Interim Guidance on Breastfeeding for a Mother Confirmed or Under Investigation For COVID-19
+Click here for the CDC’s Guidance on Breastfeeding and Caring for Newborns if You Have COVID-19

 Other helpful resources: